 Weed-Herbicide systems provide a great system for studying the genetics of adaptation; in addition to the evolutionary forces that all natural populations experience (gene flow, genetic drift, mutation), the recurrent application of herbicides provides strong and predictable selection pressure against weed populations.
 I use comparative genomic, lab and field-based approaches to address these question.

-Here are some pictures of Amaranthus from my trip to Ridgetown and the surrounding area – see if you can spot the two varieties!
+Here are some pictures of Amaranthus from my trip 2017 trip to Ridgetown, Ontario and the surrounding area where the two subspecies now occur in sympatry – see if you can spot them both!